-The online Schedule of Classes is the most up-to-date source of information on registration.
+The Search & Enroll App contains the most up-to-date source of information on registration.
 Check it for answers to questions on classes before contacting your advisor, the department or the Registrar's Office.
 Some courses require special authorization to register.
 If you are interested in enrolling in one of these courses, contact the Undergraduate Office.
-Email your departmental advisor or the Undergraduate office if you are unable to register for a Kinesiology class as soon as possible.
+Email the Undergraduate office if you are unable to register for a Kinesiology class as soon as possible.